 Suno Vocals Sound Thin After Pitch Shift

-You pitched a Suno track up 3 semitones and the vocal turned into a tin can — that’s not a Suno bug, it’s a physical limitation of pitch-shift algorithms.
-Every shifter (even Melodyne) drags formants along with pitch by default; big shifts compress the formants and the voice goes thin, narrow, chipmunky.
+You pitched a Suno track up 3 semitones and the vocal turned into a tin can.
+That is not a Suno bug — it is a physical limit of pitch-shift algorithms.
+Every shifter (even Melodyne) drags the formants along with the pitch by default, so a large shift squeezes the formants and the voice goes thin, narrow, and chipmunky.

 Common causes

-By how badly each one degrades the vocal:
+Ordered by how badly each one degrades the vocal.

 1. Single-pass shift over ±2 semitones (most common)